You may start to notice voles scurrying around your yard. These small rodents can be a nuisance, as they can cause damage to your garden and lawn.

 A vole is a small rodent that often gets mistaken for a mouse.
 Voles also resemble pocket gophers.

-Voles are mostly herbivores and will eat roots, tubers, grasses, seeds, bulbs, and plant leaves and stems in your garden and yard.
+Voles are primarily herbivores.
+They eat roots, tubers, grasses, seeds, bulbs, and plant leaves and stems in your garden and yard.
 They may also eat the bark of young trees, often in the fall or winter [1].

 How to Get Rid of Voles Naturally

-If you have voles on your property, it’s important to take steps to get rid of them as soon as possible.
-There are a number of natural ways to do this, so you can choose the one that best fits your needs.
+If you have voles on your property, getting rid of them as soon as possible is essential.
+There are several natural ways to do this, so you can choose the one that best fits your needs.

 1. Castor Oil

-All you have to do is get a half gallon of water and combine it with 3 ounces of castor oil and 1 tablespoon of liquid soap.
+Combine a half-gallon of water with 3 ounces of castor oil and one tablespoon of liquid soap.

 2. Live Traps